The Undecidability of the Definability of Principal Subcongruences: If halts

 Let the set $P$ be as in Lemma \ref{lem:seq produce c d} and define

 Given Lemmas \ref{lem:e_i=0 all polys=J'T} and \ref{lem:e_i=0 no maltsev seq}, define

-If $c,d\in B$ satisfy the conclusion of Lemma \ref{lem:seq produce c d}, then $c,d$ also satisfy the hypotheses of Lemma \ref{lem:e_i=0 all polys=J'T}.
-In this case, $(r,s)\in \Cg^{\B}(c,d)$ if and only if $\B\models \psi_{(\cdot)}(r,s,c,d)$.
+If $c,d\in B$ with $d<c$ satisfy the conclusion of Lemma \ref{lem:seq produce c d}, then $c,d$ also satisfy the hypotheses of Lemma \ref{lem:e_i=0 all polys=J'T}.
+In this situation, $(r,s)\in \Cg^{\B}(c,d)$ if and only if $\B\models \psi_{(\cdot)}(r,s,c,d)$.
 Since we will be employing a strategy similar to the proof of Theorem \ref{thm:dpsc e_i factor}, where a general Maltsev sequence is divided into $2$ strictly decreasing sequences, let